wez/wez.github.io/docs/mentoring.md

 The price per session is currently `$250` (US Dollars).

-If everything sounds good, then you have two options:
+If everything sounds good, then you have a couple of options for your next steps; pick only one of these!

+* Visit my [Ko-Fi](https://ko-fi.com/wezfurlong/tiers) page and join the **Mentoring** tier.
+That will set you up for a recurring monthly session until you cancel. *(Ko-Fi have the lowest fees for a recurring session)*

 * Visit my [:fontawesome-brands-patreon:
   Patreon](https://patreon.com/WezFurlong) page and pledge for the **Mentoring** tier.
 That will set you up for a recurring monthly session until you cancel.

-* Book an ad-hoc session via [:fontawesome-regular-calendar-days: cal.com](https://cal.com/wezfurlong/mentoring-ad-hoc).
+* Book an ad-hoc, one-time session via [:fontawesome-regular-calendar-days: cal.com](https://cal.com/wezfurlong/mentoring-ad-hoc).
 Payment (via Stripe) is required to book.